GabeScott/standard-works-vault/General Conference/2004 October - Closing Remarks.md

 Now as we conclude I wish to remind you of another matter.
 I would hope that we might go to the house of the Lord a little more frequently.
 As I indicated at the opening session, we have done all that we know how to do to bring temples closer to our people.
 There are still many who have to travel long distances.
 I hope they will continue to make that effort until such time as a temple is justified in their midst.

 Most of our temples could be much busier than they are.
 In this noisy, bustling, competitive world, what a privilege it is to have a sacred house where we may experience the sanctifying influence of the Spirit of the Lord.
 The element of selfishness crowds in upon us constantly.
 We need to overcome it, and there is no better way than to go to the house of the Lord and there serve in a vicarious relationship in behalf of those who are beyond the veil of death.
 What a remarkable thing this is.
-In most cases, we do not know those for whom we work.
+In most cases we do not know those for whom we work.
 We expect no thanks.
 We have no assurance that they will accept that which we offer.
 But we go, and in that process we attain to a state that comes of no other effort.
 We literally become saviors on Mount Zion.
 What does this mean?
 Just as our Redeemer gave His life as a vicarious sacrifice for all men, and in so doing became our Savior, even so we, in a small measure, when we engage in proxy work in the temple, become as saviors to those on the other side who have no means of advancing unless something is done in their behalf by those on earth.

 And so, my brothers and sisters, I encourage you to take greater advantage of this blessed privilege.
 It will refine your natures.
 It will peel off the selfish shell in which most of us live.
 It will literally bring a sanctifying element into our lives and make us better men and better women.

 Every temple, large or small, has its beautiful celestial room.
 This room was created to represent the celestial kingdom.
 When the Mesa Arizona Temple was extensively renovated some years ago and was opened for public tours, one visitor described the celestial room as God’s living room.
 So it well might be.
 It is our privilege, unique and exclusive, while dressed in white, to sit at the conclusion of our ordinance work in the beautiful celestial room and ponder, meditate, and silently pray.

 Here we can reflect on the great goodness of the Lord to us.
 Here we can reflect on the great plan of happiness which our Father has outlined for His children.
-And so I urge you, my brothers and sisters, do it while you have strength to do it.
+And so I urge you, my brothers and sisters, to do it while you have strength to do it.
 I know that when you get old, it becomes extremely difficult to get up and down.
 But what a great blessing it is.

 Now, my brothers and sisters, I express to you again my love.
 May heaven smile upon you.
 This work is true.
 Never doubt it.
-God our Eternal Father lives.
+God, our Eternal Father, lives.
 Jesus is our Redeemer, our Lord, the Son of the living God.
 Joseph was a prophet, the Book of Mormon is of divine origin, and this is God’s holy work in the earth.
 I leave you my witness, my love, my blessing as we separate to go to our homes.
 May God be with you till we meet again is my humble prayer, in the sacred name of Jesus Christ, amen.